Froot1/holbertonschool-higher_level_programming/javascript-warm_up/README.md

 ### This directory is for learning Javascript.
 Below is a description of the files contained in this directory.

 #### [0-javascript_is_amazing.js](./0-javascript_is_amazing.js)
-* JS script that prints “Javascript is amazing”.
+* JS script that prints “JavScript is amazing”.

 #### [1-multi_languages.js](./1-multi_languages.js)
-* JS script that that prints 3 lines: “C is fun”, “Python is cool”, and “Javascript is amazing”
+* JS script that that prints 3 lines: “C is fun”, “Python is cool”,  JavaScript is amazing”

 #### [2-arguments.js](./2-arguments.js)
 * JS script that prints a message depending of the number of arguments passed.